Dondurma: Culture

 Dondurma is commonly sold from both street vendors' carts and store fronts, where the mixture is churned regularly with long-handled paddles to keep it workable.
 Vendors often perform magic tricks and practical jokes, with examples including presenting the ice cream cone on a long stick or pole, and then taking away the dondurma by rotating it around, or serving it with an extra cone that comes away from the actual cone when the stick is lifted.
 These tricks serve the additional purpose of attracting prospective customers, as well as entertaining people waiting in line.

+Consumption

 As of 2010, the average rate of consumption in Turkey was 2.8 liters of ice cream per person per year (compared to the United States at 14.2 liters per person and world consumption leader Australia at 17.9 liters in 2010).

 The popularity of salepli dondurma has caused a decline of wild orchids in the region and led to a ban on exports of salep.